GeoMOER/geoAI/docs/units/_unit04/unit04-02-01_EX_prepare.md

 ## Assignment Unit-04-01

 Follow the first two exercise of Unit 04.
-Then change the workflow in a way that you can use your selfmade training polygons you used in the last exercise to train the random forest model to create a raster mask.
+Then change the workflow in a way that you can use your selfmade training polygons (you used in the last exercise to train the random forest model) to create a raster mask.
-1.	Ändert, den code so ab, dass ihr das selbstkreierte polygon als maske und bilder herausgeben könnt.
+1. Modify the code in such a way that you can export the self-created polygon as a raster mask and . png images.
-2. Create a map containing the created raster mask.
+2. Create a map on which the created raster mask is displayed.

 Again put your code and results in an ´Rmarkdown´ file and compile it to a PDF document for upload on ILIAS.